datastreamapp/schema/docs/README.md

 ## Contributing

-### Commenting on the Standard
+### Commenting on the Schema

-If you wish to comment on the standard please create an issue [here](https://github.com/gordonfn/datastream-schema/issues)
+If you wish to comment on the schema please create an issue [here](https://github.com/gordonfn/datastream-schema/issues)

 * For information on opening an issue review github's [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) document